 Food and Drug Administration (FDA) approved apalutamide (Erleada) for the treatment of metastatic hormone-sensitive (aka, “castration-sensitive”) prostate cancer (mHSPC).
 Apalutamide has previously received FDA-approval for the treatment of non-metastatic castration-resistant prostate cancer (nmCRPC).

 Over the last few years, we have seen tremendous activity in the area of molecular imaging for prostate cancer.
 Just about every day we have colleagues asking about the various PET/CT imaging tests – what is available?
 How do they compare?
 What are the parameters for successful imaging?

-We are proud to be contributing to this body of knowledge.
-Our work regarding C11-Acetate PET/CT imaging in the recurrent PCa setting with relationship to PSA kinetics has been recently published.
-This represents the largest single-site evaluation of a molecular imaging agent.
-A link to the publication and brief overview PET/CT imaging for Prostate Cancer follow for your review.
-We hope you find this information useful.
+We are proud to have contributed to this body of knowledge.
+Our work regarding C11-Acetate PET/CT imaging in the recurrent PCa setting with relationship to PSA kinetics has been recently published – representing the largest single-site evaluation of a molecular imaging agent.
+A link to the publication and brief overview of PET/CT Imaging for Prostate Cancer follow for your review.
+We hope you find this review useful.

 Read the entire article on drfabio.com HERE

 Prostate cancer–specific positron emission tomography (pcPET) has been shown to detect sites of disease recurrence at serum prostate-specific antigen (PSA) levels that are lower than those levels detected by conventional imaging.
 Commonly used pcPET radiotracers in the setting of biochemical recurrence are reviewed including carbon 11/fludeoxyglucose 18 (F-18) choline, gallium 68/F-18 prostate-specific membrane antigen (PSMA), and F-18 fluciclovine.